binaricorn/mfadt-majorstudio-1/Assignments/Day-4.md

 Gradually, those plastic shopping bags pile up in my cupboard.
 And the speed I recycle them as trash bags is always slower than the speed I get new ones.

-### So...maybe I could also make :recycle:*"A Trash Bags Dress"*:recycle: like those boring people on the Internet:question::sweat_smile:
+### :question:So...maybe I could also make :recycle:*"A Trash Bags Dress"*:recycle: like those boring people on the Internet:question::sweat_smile:

 ## Solution